 Ice Cream Composition

-In the United States, ice cream must contain 10-16% milk fat.
-Higher milk fat ice creams generally have a smoother texture because they contain a lower amount of water and therefore fewer ice crystals.
-Ice creams that contain less than 10% milk fat are referred to as "ice milk" or more popularly, "low fat" ice cream.
+In the United States, ice cream must contain 10 to 16 percent milk fat.
+Higher milk fat ice creams generally have a smoother texture because they contain a lower amount of water and, therefore, fewer ice crystals.
+Ice creams that contain less than 10% milkfat are referred to as "ice milk" or more popularly, "low fat" ice cream.

 In addition to milk or cream, ice cream often contains stabilizers, like gluten, to help keep the mixture a consistent texture.
 Sugar or sugar substitutes are usually added to provide the sweet flavor that most people expect.
-No sugar added varieties of ice cream have become popular and rely on the addition of fruit and the natural milk sugars for their subtle sweetness.
+No-sugar-added varieties of ice cream have become popular and rely on the addition of fruit and milk's natural sugars for their subtle sweetness.

 The variety of flavors and additives in ice cream has kept its popularity strong with consumers.
-From exotic fruits like mango and pomegranate to unconventional flavors like coffee or basil, thousands of ice cream flavors, both savory and sweet, have been created over the years.
+From tropical fruits like mango or less common ones like pomegranate to unconventional flavors like coffee or basil, thousands of ice-cream flavors, both savory and sweet, have been created over the years.